tinacms/tinacms/packages/gatsby/gatsby-plugin-xeditor/README.md

 ## Basic Fields

 There are several field types available out of the box.
-They can be used by registering a field and setting the components' `type`
+They can be used by registering a field and setting the components' `component`

 ### Text Input